grumpygk/cardatron/README.md

 For the file: images\world\set\group\keyword1\keyword2\imagefile.jpg

-When processing the image urls, the url is split into parts based on the file seperator character '\', these url parts are used to map the folders and file name to property names.
+When processing the image urls, the url is split into parts based on the file separator character '\', these url parts are used to map the folders and file name to property names.

 In this case the folders starting with world (urlPart 1) and ending at keyword2 (limit -1 = 1 from the end) would be searchable keywords and the filename imagefile would be the card name (urlPart -1 = = last part of url), trunateAt is used to drop the filename extension from the property.